putyourlightson/craft-blitz/README.md

 - `^entries/entry$` matches an exact URI.
 - `^entries/\w+$` matches anything beginning with "entries/" followed by at least 1 word character.

+## Config Settings

+Blitz comes with a config file for more advanced plugin configuration settings.
+Copy the `config.php` to your Craft `config` directory as `blitz.php` and you can configure the settings in a multi-environment way.

 ## Dynamic Content

 When a URL is cached, the static cached file will be served up on all subsequent requests.
 Therefore you should ensure that only pages that do not contain any content that needs to dynamically changed per individual request are cached.
 The easiest way to do this is to add excluded URI patterns for such pages.